Adult Prostitution Offenses

 The world of prostitution has changed dramatically in recent years as those activities have become more and more available online.
 Explicit services are offered in several places on the Internet, and law enforcement authorities are well aware of these offerings.
 At the Meryhew Law Group we are seeing a growing number of sting operations carried out by various police departments in the region as they turn to these online sources as a way to entice potential customers into their sting operation.

 These stings usually originate on craigslist.com, backpage.com, or other online sites where the police place explicit ads for escorts, and where the police answer the ads of those who offer escort services online.
-There has also been increased pressure from elected officials to prosecute these type of cases to crackdown on sex trafficking.
-This has resulted in prosecutors and city attorneys filing more of these cases.Consequences of Prostitution Charges
+We have also seen a new type of sting that involves the police running a massage spa then offering prostitution services to individuals who walk in.
+These include the Euro Spa and Barbie Spa that were operated the Seattle Police Department.
+There has also been increased pressure from elected officials to prosecute these types of cases to crackdown on sex trafficking.
+This has resulted in prosecutors and city attorney filing more of these cases.Consequences of Prostitution Charges

 At The Meryhew Law Group, we have been representing person’s accused of both frequenting an adult prostitute or being an adult prostitute for many years in Municipal, District and Superior courts.